srl-labs/containerlab/docs/lab-examples/lab-examples.md

 <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph="{&quot;page&quot;:4,&quot;zoom&quot;:1,&quot;highlight&quot;:&quot;#0000ff&quot;,&quot;nav&quot;:true,&quot;check-visible-state&quot;:true,&quot;resize&quot;:true,&quot;url&quot;:&quot;https://raw.githubusercontent.com/srl-labs/containerlab/diagrams/containerlab.drawio&quot;}"></div>

 `containerlab` aims to provide a simple, intuitive and yet customizable way to run container based labs.
-To help our users to have a running and functional lab as quickly as possible, we ship some essential lab topologies within the `containerlab` package.
+To help our users get a glimpse on the features containerlab packages, we ship some essential lab topologies within the `containerlab` package.

+!!!note
+    The lab examples that you find on this site are merely explain the basics of containerlab.
+For the real-life labs built with containerlab check the [clabs.netdevops.me](https://clabs.netdevops.me) catalog, where comprehensive labs are posted by the community members.

 These lab examples are meant to be used as-is or as a base layer to a more customized or elaborated lab scenarios.
 Once `containerlab` is installed, you will find the lab examples directories by the `/etc/containerlab/lab-examples` path.
 Copy those directories over to your working directory to start using the provided labs.